 Gelatin silver print entitled 'Atomic Fireball As Seen From the Air', taken by an unknown photographer for Joint Army-Navy Task Force One, 1 July 1946.
-'Here is the camera record of the evolution of the atomic fireball, begining micro-seconds after the detonation of the atomic bomb over Bikini Lagoon July 1, 1946, with the man-made light of a thousand suns and ending with the formation of the atomic cloud.
+'Here is the camera record of the evolution of the atomic fireball, begining micro-seconds after the detonation of the atoomic bomb over Bikini Lagoon July 1, 1946, with the man-made light of a thousand suns and ending with the formation of the atomic cloud.
 The series of eight pictures were taken by electrically operated aerial camera miles away from the blast.
-Second in a series of eight.'
+First in a series of eight.'

 - Object Number:

 - visual and verbal communication